 Real estate syndication

-Real estate syndication is an investment strategy where multiple investors pool their financial resources to invest in larger real estate projects.
-Syndications are typically managed by someone known as a sponsor or real estate syndicator.
+Real estate syndication is an investment strategy in which multiple investors pool their financial resources to invest in larger real estate projects.
+Syndications are typically managed by a sponsor or real estate syndicator.

 Real estate waterfall

-This is a distribution structure that is used in real estate investments where the profits are distributed sequentially according to predefined tiers or levels.
-Certain investors (e.g., sponsors or preferred equity holders) are at the top of the waterfall in accordance to how much capital they invested to begin with.
+This is a distribution structure used in real estate investments, where the profits are distributed sequentially according to predefined tiers or levels.
+Certain investors (e.g., sponsors or preferred equity holders) are at the top of the waterfall structure in accordance with how much capital they invested to begin with.
 Other investors who are less involved are at the lower tier of the waterfall structure.

 Retrofit

-This is when you add new features and technology to old systems.
-For example, it’s considered retrofitting when you add a keypad to your old intercom system.
+Retrofitting is when you add new features and technology to old systems.
+For example, adding a keypad to your old intercom system is considered retrofitting.

 RFID technology

 RFID stands for radio frequency identification.
 It’s commonly used in proptech products such as access control systems.
 RFID devices use radio waves to transmit information, such as access credentials.
-For example, a vehicle reading access control system at a gated parking facility will scan a user’s RFID windshield tag that has been placed on their car and automatically open the gate for them.
+For example, a vehicle-reading access control system at a gated parking facility will scan a user’s RFID windshield tag placed on their car and automatically open the gate for them.

 ROI